 For over two decades already, the performance brand from Affalterbach has been playing a leading role in the pinnacle of motorsport: since 1996, Mercedes-AMG has been supplying the official Formula 1 Safety Cars and is providing additional safety with its medical cars.

-With the 2018 season, the unparalleled era of Mercedes-Benz in the DTM as the most successful brand in history of the series by far, will be coming to an end.
-A total of ten drivers’ titles, 13 teams’ titles and six manufacturers’ titles add up to an outstanding record of success.
+With a triple title win, the unparalleled DTM era of Mercedes-AMG Motorsport came to an end in October 2018.
+A total of eleven drivers’ titles, 14 teams’ and seven manufacturers’ titles add up to an outstanding record of success.

 Back in 1986 already, the three-pointed star caught the attention in the DTM.
 The first achievements with the Mercedes-Benz 190 E 2.3-16 to Group A regulations led to a motorsport co-operation between AMG and Mercedes-Benz and the official participation of Mercedes-Benz as a factory team in the Deutsche Tourenwagen Meisterschaft.
 The first joint car was the AMG-Mercedes 190 E 2.5-16 Evolution II that scored numerous race wins.
 Klaus Ludwig secured the maiden DTM championship title with an AMG Mercedes in the 1992 season.